pauliacomi/pauliacomi.github.com/_posts/2019-09-23-polishing-website.md

 a simpler, cleaner `flexbox` layout (at least until `css-grid` gets commonplace).
 Some changes were made to the responsiveness of the website, to cover all the use cases.

-I was also unhappy with using a icon-based font like [Font Awesome](https://fontawesome.com) or [Academicons](https://jpswalsh.github.io/academicons/).
+I was also unhappy with using an icon-based font like [Font Awesome](https://fontawesome.com) or [Academicons](https://jpswalsh.github.io/academicons/).
 They are great for many things, but loading tens of glyphs in order to display the site is not the fastest.
 Instead, I used Icomoon's [web app](https://icomoon.io/app/) to select the exact icons needed, then